Concord University: History

-World War II brought unique changes to the campus.
-In 1943, the institution's name was shortened to "Concord College," its facilities were temporarily utilized by the United States Army Air Corps 15th College Training Detachment.
-This program trained young soldiers as Army Pilots, integrating military and academic credit.
-Following the war, in 1945, substantial postwar enrollment growth and a significant physical plant expansion began, including constructing a new Science Building.
-The period up to 1959 saw continued campus growth with the addition of the College Center, new student and faculty housing, and an expansion of the curriculum, emphasizing academic quality and fostering a more cosmopolitan faculty.
+In 1943, the institution's name was shortened to "Concord College," and its facilities were used by the United States Army Air Corps 15th College Training Detachment.
+This program trained young soldiers as army pilots, integrating military and academic credit.
+After the war ended, Concord experienced growth in enrollment and its physical plant, including the construction of a new Science Building.
+Other new buildings over the years included the College Center, student and faculty housing, as well as an expansion of the curriculum and faculty.